Canada and U.S. work together to thwart terrorist threat to the Great Lakes

 YOUR HELP NEEDED TO PROTECT OUR MEN & WOMEN OF THE UNITED STATES COAST GUARD

-February 05, 2013 A individual or individual has forced the emergency landing of several U.S. Coast Guard Air Assets.
-Using a green laser have forced several emergency landings over 2012 andin early 2013, If you have any information contact the United States Coast Guard, The F.A.A., or the FBI.
-Please stop this person or persons from causing the Loss of Life.
+Since February 05, 2013, An individual or individuals has forced the emergency landing of several U.S. Coast Guard Air Assets.
+Using a green laser pen have forced several emergency landings over 2012, 2013, and 2014.
+If you have any information contact the United States Coast Guard, The F.A.A., or the FBI.
+Please stop this person or persons before they cause a crash or cause death.